701 Pennsylvania Ave., N.W.

-Alex assists clients with their legislative and regulatory needs on a wide range of issues.
+Alex assists clients with their legislative and regulatory needs on a wide range of issues, including health care, telecommunications, technology, energy, and federal procurement.
 Prior to joining ML Strategies, Alex served for over six years as chief counsel for Senator Olympia J. Snowe (R-ME) on the U.S. Senate Committee on Small Business & Entrepreneurship.
 He was the lead policy counsel for Senator Snowe on health insurance market reform, individual and employer-based insurance, ERISA, COBRA, HIPAA, and health care tax incentives.
 He worked on numerous bills, including the "Patient Protection and Affordable Care Act of 2009;" "Health Care and Education Reconciliation Act of 2010;" "Small Business Health Fairness Act;" and "Small Business Health Options Program (SHOP) Act."
 He advocated for health care legislative and regulatory issues before Senate Finance, HELP, Commerce, and Homeland Security Committees, as well as the U.S. Department of Health and Human Services and Department of Labor.
 Along with health care policy, he advised the Senator on energy, financial services, innovation, and technology matters.

 Alex is also an adjunct assistant professor of Health Policy at the George Washington University School of Public Health & Health Services, and teaches courses on Basics of Legislation and Regulation and the Data Quality Act and Public Health.

 Alex is regarded as one of the leading congressional staff specialists on the regulatory process and how federal agencies promulgate rules and regulations.
 He has developed numerous bills and amendments reducing the regulatory compliance burden of business.